 Responsibility to reduce emissions from supply chains is becoming increasingly important in customer and corporate decision-making.
 Consequently, companies are reaching out to business partners with similar goals, turning fuel efficiency and emissions reductions into a business-to-business proposition.
 Originally launched by the United States Environmental Protection Agency (EPA) in 2004, SmartWay has been administered in Canada by Natural Resources Canada (NRCan) since 2012.
 The SmartWay Transport Partnership is a collaboration designed to help businesses reduce fuel costs while transporting goods in the cleanest most efficient way possible.
 SmartWay works with freight carriers and shippers committed to benchmarking their operations, tracking their fuel consumption and improving their annual performance.
 SmartWay Transport Partnership certified carriers are invested in reducing fuel costs, improving efficiency, and encouraging best practices in their freight supply chains.
 By moving goods in the cleanest, most efficient way possible, SmartWay Partners foster higher productivity while protecting the environment.
-To date, 24 of our Business Units (71.0 percent) are SmartWay Partners (which includes all of our over the road truckers).
+For nearly a decade, our Business Units have been voluntarily reviewed, certified and recognized as partners in the shared quest to improve the efficiency of freight transportation and reducing our environmental footprint.
+To date, 22 of our Business Units (81.0 percent) are SmartWay Partners (which includes all of our over the road truckers).